AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/import-export-storage.md

 Items entering the network will start at the highest priority storage, as their first destination, in the case of two storages have the same priority, if one already contains the item, they will prefer that storage over any other.
-Any Whitelisted cells will be treated as already containing the item when in the same priority group as other storages.
+Any whitelisted cells will be treated as already containing the item when in the same priority group as other storages.
 Items being removed from storage will be removed from the storage with the lowest priority.
 This priority system means as items are inserted and removed from network storage, higher priority storages will be filled and lower priority storages will be emptied.